Abubakar Jaar

 Before independence, Abubakar Jaar was a teacher at the Islamic High School (STI) Padang which was founded by Mahmud Yunus.
 He became one of the founders of the Padang Regional People's Representative Council which was founded at the suggestion of Sukarno to reduce the impact of the war during the Japanese occupation of the Dutch East Indies.

-Aboebakar Djaar was one of the founders of the Pancasila Law College which became the forerunner of Faculty of Law, Andalas University.
-He died in Padang, Friday, March 22, 1985.
-After suffering from diabetes for a long time.
+Aboebakar Djaar was one of the founders of the Pancasila Law College, which became the forerunner of Faculty of Law, Andalas University.
+He died in Padang, Friday, March 22, 1985 from diabetes.
 His body was buried at Pandang City Hall after being handed over by the Governor of West Sumatra, Ir.
 Azwar Anas to the Mayor of Padang Syahrul Ujud, S.H.
-He left behind a wife and three children.
+He was survived by his wife and three children.